emmanueluche/dune_imperium_uprising_4/Manual.md

 The eight different Agent icons are:

 - Emperor

-  > Letter T with semi cycle
+  > Letter T with semi cycle on top of it

 - Spacing Guild

-  > Infinity symbol
+  > Red infinity symbol

 - Bene Gesserit
   > Like a bug
 - Fremen